 July 20, 2021 (Prince George’s County, MD) – Today, the Prince George’s County Food Equity Council (FEC), an initiative of the Institute for Public Health Innovation (IPHI), and Washington Gas introduced three new cold storage trailers at non-profit food assistance organizations in Brandywine, Landover, and Lanham.
 In partnership with Washington Gas, the FEC helped partners purchase, upgrade, and design a wrap for the refrigerated trailers that will enable food assistance providers and food pantries to distribute more fresh food to residents in need.

 The three new 58 x 8-foot trucks will each be shared by at least four neighboring organizations.
 Participating organizations will work together to purchase perishable foods like fruits, vegetables, and dairy that will be stored in the shared refrigerated space.
-The trailers provide an opportunity to distribute more fresh and healthy food items to underserved and vulnerable families.
+The trailers provide an opportunity to distribute more fresh and healthy food items to under-resourced and vulnerable families.
 The new space helps increase the amount of food that can be stored and distributed while also reducing the amount of perishable food wasted due to insufficient cold storage space.

 Over the course of the pandemic, food insecurity has skyrocketed with an estimated 150,000 food-insecure residents in Prince George’s County, the highest food insecurity rates in the region.
 Food pantries have doubled down to meet the growing demand; however, infrastructure challenges have remained a significant barrier to increasing services.